 On the 19 September 2015, The Crown Hotel in Harrogate very kindly hosted a charity black tie dinner (five course meal, live jazz, guest speaker Major Lil Gurung MBE and DJ) in aid of the Nepal Earthquake appeal.
 The event was the brainchild of Crown General Manager, Sheldon Baudach and was attended by over 100 corporate and private guests from as far afield as Kathmandu.

 March 2016 Update

-Barry Pollard from Harrogate Brigantes Rotary Club will be journeying back out Nepal later this month to monitor the progress of a goat farm which is being established in a remote area using funds raised by Yorkshire Rotary Club.
+Barry Pollard from Harrogate Brigantes Rotary Club journeyed back out Nepal to monitor the progress of a goat farm which is being established in a remote area using funds raised by Yorkshire Rotary Clubs.

 Following an upgrade program to the technical infrastructure in the Panchamul Valley, Andy Morrison and his wife Jayne of Andisa IT ran the area’s very first Technology Tournament.
 Children from various schools were set technical challenges and given a small amount of materials to complete them.

 Funding and support from Microsoft and Leeds Rotary Club will also mean that the Panchamul Valley project can be replicated in a further 12 schools in the adjacent Andi Khola valley.

 In Spring 2019 the Nepal project team helped children from both Harrogate and Nepal create a new musical work based on the Nepali folk story ‘Monkey Boy’, which they performed together in Harrogate.